LeoNatan/LNPopupController/README.md

 <img src="./Supplements/modern_no_scroll.gif" width="360"/> <img src="./Supplements/scoll.gif" width="360"/>

 The `hidesBottomBarWhenPushed` property is supported for navigation and tab bar controllers.
 When set, the popup bar will transition to the bottom of the container controller view.
-Using `setToolbarHidden:` and `setToolbarHidden:animated:` is also supported.
+Setting  `isToolbarHidden = true` and calling `setToolbarHidden(_:animated:)` are also supported.

 <img src="./Supplements/hidesBottomBar_TabBar.gif" width="360"/> <img src="./Supplements/hidesBottomBar_Toolbar.gif" width="360"/>